riboviz/riboviz/docs/developer/output-files.md

 Write a test function in `riboviz/test/integration/test_integration.py` to validate the temporary or output file by comparing it to a temporary or output file in the integration test data directory.

-For information to help with writing an integration test, see [Writing an integration test](./testing.md#writing-an-integration-test) in [Developing and running tests](./testing.md).
+For information to help with writing an integration test, see [Writing an integration test](./integration-tests.md#writing-an-integration-test) in [Developing and running integration tests](./integration-tests.md).

 ### 3. Run integration tests